TalhaProgrammer92/DSA-Cpp/Misc/2024-spring-q4.md

 # Creating a Balanced BST from an Unsorted Array

-Based on the screenshot, I'll provide a solution to create a balanced binary search tree (BST) from an unsorted array, where the tree is stored in an array representation with children at positions `2*k` and `2*k+1` for node at position `k`.
+Here's a solution to create a balanced binary search tree (BST) from an unsorted array, where the tree is stored in an array representation with children at positions `2*k` and `2*k+1` for node at position `k`.

 ## Solution Code